aryzach/aryzach.github.io/_posts/2021-10-29-death-with-dignity-op-ed.markdown

 Don't know how to pursue this.
 Where my energy should go.
 What first steps are.
 Step 1: Does anything like this exist or has it existed in the past and if so what does it look like, and what is it missing.
 Because if it does exist, it's clearly missing something because the culture and mindset around this is not where lots of people think it should be.
 Or they just aren't doing it enought.
 With baby boomers, if there's a time to be thinking about it, it's not and in the next 10 - 30 years.

+This topic is sensitive, and for good cause.
+I think the general consensus in the US is that we know that some people with severe dementia don't want to keep living, either because they've expressed it before or because they express it at the time, but we don't have general consensus that we should allow them to die.
+Fulfilling the wishes of those with severe dementia will require a general mindset shift.

+Additionally,
+Because of how sensitive the issue is, and because we're dealing with peoples lives

 Main value areas:
 Raising awareness through advocacy and education